-With almost 400 beaches, all of which are public, it's no surprise that Hawaii is a beachgoer's paradise.
-There are beaches of white sand, black sand, red sand and even a green sand beach.
-There are famous beaches with lots of people every day and other beaches where you might find yourself the only person for miles.
-But which one is the best when you're coming on a cruise?
+With hundreds of beaches, all of which are public, it's no surprise that Hawaii is a paradise for lovers of sun and sand.
+Much like the rainbows seen throughout Hawaii -- including on car license plates -- the Aloha State's beaches offer myriad colors, featuring white, black, red, pink and even green sand.
+There are famous beaches that cater to lots of people every day and other beaches where you might find yourself the only person for miles.
+But, which one is the best when you're visiting on a cruise?
 Here are our picks for some of the top beaches for cruise visitors.

 Consisting of nine individually named beaches stretching 2 miles, Waikiki Beach in Honolulu is one of the world's most famous beaches.
 Often crowded near many of the big resorts, the beaches at the far western end at the Hilton Hawaiian Village Waikiki Beach Resort's Duke Kahanamoku Lagoon and at the eastern end near the New Otani Kaimana Beach Hotel are well protected and perfect for families.